-Joy’s charts for the 14-loop braid’s letter-patterns are slightly revised versions of the originals, laid out in mirror-image symmetry that better reflects the left and right hands of the two braiders.
-They are not fundamentally different from the original charts, though.
-What is completely new is her understanding of which fingers the various columns in the chart correspond to, as well as her understanding of the braid’s structure and braiding method (which are independent of the patterning charts).
+Joy Boutrup’s charts for the 14-loop braid’s letter-patterns are slightly revised versions of the originals, laid out in mirror-image symmetry that better reflects the left and right hands of the two braiders.
+They are not fundamentally different from the original pattern-charts, though.
+What is completely new is her understanding of which fingers the various columns in the charts correspond to, as well as her understanding of the braid’s structure and braiding method (which are independent of the patterning charts).

-She also figured out the braiding methods for both 10-loop letter braids, improved the alphabet symbol charts for the second one (the Nun’s Book letterbraid), and created charts for the first one – the so-called “Verbal Letterbraid.”
-The original 17th C. instructions for its various letter-shapes had been in text only–incomprehensible jargon, for the most part—without charts.
+She also figured out the braiding methods for both 10-loop letter braids, improved the pattern charts for the second one (the Nun’s Book letterbraid), and created 2 alternative sets of pattern charts for the first one – the so-called “Verbal Letterbraid.”
+The original pick-up instructions for its various letter-shapes had been in text only–incomprehensible jargon, for the most part—with no charts.

-Even though the second ten-loop letterbraid–the Nun’s Book letterbraid–had no accompanying braiding instructions, I would guess that it might have been less of a headache for Joy Boutrup to figure out, since its charts weren’t dependent on a mistake being incorporated into the braiding!
+The next ten-loop letterbraid that Boutrup analyzed–the Nun’s Book letterbraid–had no accompanying braiding instructions in the original manuscript, just enigmatic charts of the pick-up moves for each lettershape – carefully charted, but with no understandable labels to the columns to explain which loops or fingers they represented, etc. Even so, I would guess that the braid might have been less of a headache for her to figure out, since at least the charts weren’t dependent on a mistake being incorporated into the braiding!

-Despite its title (Instructions for Letter Braids in 17th C. Manuscripts), the monograph is not in fact a set of instructions.
-Instead it is about three sets of 17th C instructions, and how Joy Boutrup decoded them.
-It’s definitely not a “how-to” or instruction manual.
-A lot of it is devoted to a detailed, technical analysis of each braid’s structure.
-It does contain very succinct braiding instructions in appendices in the back, with no illustrations.
-The instructions briefly outline the braiding moves of one of the two braiders, but not how to follow the color-changing charts, as that is covered in the rather dense main body of the publication.
-The loop-exchanging moves that the two braiders do to combine their two halves into one braid are not outlined either, as that is assumed knowledge from Noémi Speiser’s earlier book (Old English Pattern Books for Loop Braiding).
-The letterbraid monograph was written as a supplement to Old English Pattern Books for Loop braiding, and doesn’t duplicate information included in the earlier book.
+Instructions for Letter Braids in 17th C. Manuscripts is not itself a set of instructions.
+It’s a scholarly monograph about three sets of instructions found in 17th C. manuscripts, and how Joy Boutrup deciphered them and reconstructed the braiding techniques.
+My understanding is that Joy Boutrup and Noémi Speiser expected the monograph to be more of interest to textile museums and historians, than to textile artists/ craftspeople.
+It does contain very succinct text-only braiding instructions in appendices in the back (along with the patterning charts).
+The instructions briefly outline the braiding moves of one of the two braiders.
+The instructions in the appendices don’t cover how to follow the pick-up pattern charts for the letters – that is covered in the main body of the publication.
+The loop-exchanging moves that the two braiders must do to combine their two halves into one braid is not covered at all in this publication.
+Team braiding techniques were explained in detail in Noémi Speiser’s earlier and more comprehensive book Old English Pattern Books for Loop Braiding.
+The letterbraid monograph is a supplement to Old English Pattern Books for Loop braiding, and doesn’t duplicate information that was included in the earlier book.